shogun-toolbox/shogun/examples/example-generation/README.md

 Running the parser requires python and pyparsing (included with many python distributions).

 ### Translating all examples in “examples/“ folder
 Running the following command will translate all programs in the “examples/” folder and generate translation for each target language.
 The translations are put in a new “outputs/“ folder.
-(You may also specify specific targets to translate to - type `./generate.py --help` for more info)
+(You may also specify specific targets to translate to - run `$ ./generate.py --help` for more info)

 ```
-./generate.py --input examples --output outputs
+$ ./generate.py --input examples --output outputs
 ```
 The translated examples can then be run for each target language.
 E.g.:

 ```
-python outputs/python/knn.py
+$ python outputs/python/knn.py

-javac -d . -cp "/usr/local/share/java/*:/usr/share/java/*" outputs/java/knn.java
+$ javac -d . -cp "/usr/local/share/java/*:/usr/share/java/*" outputs/java/knn.java
-java -cp "/usr/local/share/java/*:/usr/share/java/*:."
+$ java -cp "/usr/local/share/java/*:/usr/share/java/*:."
 Example

-R -f outputs/r/gp.R
+$ R -f outputs/r/gp.R

-octave outputs/octave/liblinear.m
+$ octave outputs/octave/liblinear.m
 ```

 ### Parsing a program: